 This inspection supports the preventive maintenance for fire protection, the availability of the system for power production, and the inspection of the quality of the PV modules.
-This document lays down requirements for the measurement equipment, ambient conditions, inspection procedure, inspection report, personnel qualification, and a matrix for thermal abnormalities as a guideline for the inspection.
+This document lays down requirements for the measurement equipment, ambient conditions, inspection procedure, inspection report, personnel qualification and a matrix for thermal abnormalities as a guideline for the inspection.

 Why is IEC Compliance important?
 As with all best practices, an established and agreed-upon standard brings peace of mind that you are making the best possible effort to comply with industry norms.
 For those responsible for optimizing a solar site’s performance, following IEC standards validates their thermography processes.

 Does your solar site HAVE TO comply 100% (such as for legal reasons)?
-This is not a black-and-white answer, but the benefit of compliance is that it makes your data appear stronger.
+This is not a black and white answer, but the benefit of compliance is that it makes your data appear stronger.
 For example, should you have a claim against a panel manufacturer, demonstrating that you comply with the IEC standard gives you more leverage in court cases because your process is standardized, delivering more credibility and authority.
 It also allows you to compare the performance of different elements or assets using the same baseline.

 Is Sitemark IEC Compliant?

 2) Ambient conditions (IEC Page 11): The Sitemark Fuse Platform supports weather data uploaded from a monitoring system or captured via a handheld device that the drone pilot brings onsite.
 Once uploaded, our platform provides global tilted irradiance, air temperature, relative humidity, wind speed, and wind direction.
-However, satellite-based data from Solargis is used for flight planning to balance operational efficiency (cost) with practicality.
-The IEC standard requires weather measurements to be made on-site (impossible to capture from a drone); therefore, our pilots use a handheld irradiance tool (aka a pyranometer) to monitor live onsite to ensure the guidelines are respected.
+However, for flight planning, satellite-based data from Solargis is used to balance operational efficiency (cost) with practicality.
+The IEC standard requires weather measurements to be made onsite (impossible to capture from a drone); therefore, our pilots use a handheld irradiance tool (aka a pyranometer) to monitor live onsite to ensure the guidelines are respected.
 Check out our support article to learn more about the importance of having weather data in Sitemark Fuse.

 5) Irradiance levels: Irradiance is a measurement of solar power and is defined as the rate at which solar energy falls onto a surface.
 The unit of power is the Watt.
 In the case of solar irradiance, we measure the power per unit area, so irradiance is typically quoted as W/m² (e.g., watts per square meter).
-The highest solar generation during the day is usually from 11 a.m. to 4 p.m.
+The highest solar generation during the day is usually from 11 am to 4 pm.
 The IEC standard indicates 600 W/m2 as a minimum of irradiance to fly.
 Sitemark uses satellite data from Solargis or onsite pyranometer data to confirm that the requirement is met and complies with the standard.
 The data from Solargis balance operational efficiency (cost) with practicality.

 7) Remedial actions: Sitemark provides thermal anomaly types and visual anomaly causes.
 The causes are categorized in severity, and remedial actions are correlated with these.
 Check out this support article to find out more.

-*The IEC TS 62446-3 requires personnel to be certified based on German DIN EN ISO 9712 ASNT-SNT-TC-1A (for North and South America) or British BINDT PCN ISO 18436 (for EMEA, APAC and LA)or equivalent should be proven.
+*The IEC TS 62446-3 requires personnel to be certified based on German DIN EN ISO 9712 ASNT-SNT-TC-1A (for North and South America) or British BINDT PCN ISO 18436 (for EMEA, APAC and LA) or equivalent should be proven.

 One Comment